 5. Provide Access to Resources

-Equip your child with tools to succeed.
-This could be books, online learning platforms, or access to a tutor if needed.
+Provide your child with resources to help them succeed.
+They could be books, tutorial websites, or having access to a tutor if necessary.

 Bonus Tip: